kot-pilot/musicAlbumsRating/README.md

 Tech Stack: Blazor, efcore, maybe some data migration tool, asp.net core, some auth technology (identity?)

-TODO: Draw scheme of microservices, docker compose file to run locally, minikube to run locally, kustomize for different environments, setup everything to run in AWS (and use bridge to kubernetes) elasticsearch for comments
+TODO: Draw scheme of microservices, docker compose file to run locally, minikube to run locally, kustomize for different environments(prod dev staging), skaffold for development? setup everything to run in AWS (and use bridge to kubernetes) elasticsearch for comments

 *Besides genre each band should contain song-lyrics-speaking languages relations